Siamese Cat Breed: Size, Health, Price & Personality

 FAQ

-Yes!
-Siamese cats are social, loving, and great with children and other pets when properly introduced.
+Yes, they are social, affectionate, and great with children and other pets when properly socialized.